2016 Curriculum Innovation Research Projects

 Application Review Process:

 Proposals will be reviewed by the Faculty Center for Teaching and Learning Advisory Committee.
-Award recipients will be notified in November.
+Award recipients will be notified by November 20th.

 Application Evaluation Criteria:

-Final reports for Curriculum Innovation and Digital & Social Media in the Curriculum projects are due August 30, 2014.
+Final reports for Curriculum Innovation projects are due October 31, 2016.
 Written reports should include:

 - Cover sheet